Kia Stonic review

 Rivals for the Stonic kick off very close to home, because the Hyundai Kona shares a platform and running gear with the Stonic, but comes in a more adventurous shape, with a broader range of engines and the options of an auto box and four-wheel drive - there's also an EV model on offer.

-The Kia Stonic is looking to pinch customers from the likes of the Nissan Juke and Citroen C3 Aircross, but it has its work cut out if it’s going to make a real impact.
+The Kia Stonic is looking to pinch customers from the likes of the Nissan Juke and Citroen C3 Aircross, but it has its work cut out to make a real impact.
 It's based on a shared platform with the Kia Rio hatchback, but the oddly-named Stonic is only an average performer – so while it’s perfectly adequate in all areas, it’s truly compelling in none.

 That’s potentially a problem when there are so many more characterful competitors on the market.
 All is not lost, however, as the Stonic is good to drive and that famous Kia seven-year warranty is hard to ignore.